Cargo ship lost power and issued mayday before hitting Baltimore's bridge, governor says - KESQ

 The Dali was headed from Baltimore to Colombo, Sri Lanka, and flying under a Singapore flag, according to data from Marine Traffic.
 The container ship is about 985 feet (300 meters) long and about 157 feet (48 meters) wide, according to the website.

-Danish shipping giant Maersk said it had chartered the vessel, which was carrying its customers’ cargo.
+Danish shipping giant Maersk said it had chartered the vessel.
 No Maersk crew and personnel were on board.
 The collapse caused Maersk share at the Nasdaq Copenhagen to plummet 2% in early Tuesday trading.

-In 2001, a freight train carrying hazardous materials derailed in a tunnel in downtown Baltimore and caught fire, spewing black smoke into surrounding neighborhoods and forcing officials to temporarily close all major roads into the city.
+Last year, the Port of Baltimore handled a record 52.3 million tons of foreign cargo worth $80 billion, according to the state.
+In addition to cargo, more than than 444,000 passengers cruised out of the port in 2023.

 This story has been corrected to show that Grace Ocean Private owns the ship, not Synergy Marine Group.